medievallibraries/latin-writers/README.md

 identifier:    # unique identifier created using https://shortunique.id
 title:         # writer's name
 order:         # abbreviation for religious order (OSB, OSA, etc.)
-type:          # 'published' for a person whose works circulated in the Middle Ages under their name, rendered in small caps
+subtype:          # 'published' for a person whose works circulated in the Middle Ages under their name, rendered in small caps
                # 'ghost' for bibliographical ghosts, rendered in quotes
 not-british: true     # = for a writer mistakenly thought in the past to have British connections, marked †
 british-career: true  # = for a writer not born in British Isles but active there, marked ‡